Gabriel5638/blog-website/README.md

 #### Profiles

-* The user can create a personalized profile that will display their username at the top of the page once they log in.
+* The user can create a personalized profile that will display their username at the top of the page once they signup.

 <img src="static/images/signup.png" width="60%"><br><br>
 <img src="static/images/name.png" width="60%"><br><br>